Series Statements and Process

 Natural materials (Soil, Minerals and Plant dyes) 2019 to present

-My interest in working with natural materials was, well, natural.
-They suit perfectly my goals for both a sustainable studio practice and the poetic expression of nature.
-I had discovered the method of painting, called Nihonga, through the work of Makato Fujimura in a book given to me by my sister.
-We had lived in Kuala Lumpur, Malaysia as children, and there I developed an interest in Asian aesthetics.
-In Nihonga style painting, which comes from Japan, the glowing metal leaf combined with gauzy layers of mineral paints capture nature in the way my eye perceives it: luminous and magical.
-I sought instruction in the medium and found Judith Kruger's workshops in the U.S. I began studying in earnest and found the materials magical indeed.
-The fact that the works are about nature, made with a green process and would return easily to nature meets my strong commitment to conservation.
+My interest in working with natural materials was inevitable.
+Natural minerals, soil and plant dyes suit perfectly my goals for both a sustainable studio practice and the poetic expression of nature.
+As an avid forager, with a geologist Grandfather, I had already collected many beautiful rocks and shells from hikes at home and while travelling.
+I discovered a method of painting using these materials, through the work of Makato Fujimura in a book given to me by my sister.
+We had lived in Kuala Lumpur, Malaysia as children, and there I developed an interest in Asian art.
+In traditional Japanese painting, called Nihonga, the glowing metal leaf combined with gauzy layers of mineral paints capture nature in the way my eye perceives it: luminous and magical.
+I sought instruction in the medium and found Judith Kruger's workshops in the U.S. I have been studying the use of natural pigments in painting since 2018 and find the materials enthralling.
+The use of minerals and soils to create art works about our connection to our environment feels essential.

-In the Nihonga painting system, subtle color differences are achieved by layering pigments of varying particle sizes.
-Drawing from my experience in western watercolor and oil painting, I expand on the traditional techniques and materials to create unique contemporary imagery.
-I find making paint with my fingers from natural clay, plant dye and minerals to be a lovely ritual.
-I touch the materials from the earth to make images that depict her wonders.
-From stretching strong mulberry paper on panels to foraging for clay and minerals to putting on the final touches of gold or silver leaf, the entire process is tactile, meditative and meaningful.
+In a mineral pigment painting system, subtle color changes are achieved by layering pigments of varying particle sizes.
+Drawing from my experience in western watercolor and oil painting, I expand on the traditional techniques and materials to create unique contemporary imagery using site specfic materials.
+I find making paint with my fingers from natural clay, plant dye, minerals and found materials to be a lovely ritual.
+I touch the materials from the earth to create imagery about deep connection to place.
+From stretching fibrous mulberry paper on panels to foraging for clay and minerals, to breaking down rocks to making pigments, the entire process is tactile, meditative and meaningful.
 It is slow art that includes earth, time and much of the maker's hand in every piece.

 Uniquely Human Portraits 2016 to 2020